hacettepeoyt/hu-cafeteria-bot/README.md

 ## In the future

->Using mangodb instead of txt files
+>Using mongodb instead of txt files

 >Bot will work in any channel and private chat